Having time together to share experiences, reflect, move our bodies, question, and create is critical to women's wellbeing.

 Reach her at firstname.lastname@example.org

-Kristen Planeaux (pronounced KRISS-tin pluh-NOH) sings, dances, calls, plays, and organizes in Cincinnati, Ohio.
+Kristen Planeaux (pronounced KRISS-tin pluh-NOH) (she, her, hers) sings, dances, calls, plays, and organizes in Cincinnati, Ohio.
 She's a member of The Ripples, Mulberry Street, and several other loosely affiliated bands.
 Much of her time is devoted to teaching music to children, but she enjoys dabbling in the folk arts so much that she'd really like to become a full-time dabbler.
 Her dream a safe and joyful contra dance space for all, and to this end she has collaborated with fellow organizers in her local community and elsewhere to improve the dance experience across the country.

 Reach her at email@example.com

-Gabrielle Lanza (pronounced gab-ree-EL LAHN-zuh) is a maker feeler thinker.
+Gabrielle Lanza (pronounced gab-ree-EL LAHN-zuh) (she, her, hers) is a maker feeler thinker.
 Some of her core values are: gratitude, art, let’s look at what is, and efficiency.
 This Cincinnati native travels through the midwest and beyond to sing and drum with her beloved contra dance band, The Ripples.
 She has a bachelor’s degree in visual art but is equally proud of knowing how to milk cows and how to gracefully dance with chronic illness.

 Reach her at firstname.lastname@example.org

-Avia Moore (pronounced Ah-VEE-ah more) grew up in the British Columbia folk arts scene.
+Avia Moore (pronounced Ah-VEE-ah more) (she, her, hers) grew up in the British Columbia folk arts scene.
 With a life-time of festival experience, she is known for her dedication, creativity, and enthusiasm.
 Avia has danced all of her life; she teaches Yiddish dance at festivals around the world and is one of organizers of Brooklyn Contra.
 She loves designing experiences and curating arts programming and has worked extensively as a creative producer with festivals and cultural organizationsacross North America as well as on individual artistic projects in North America and Europe.
 She also moonlights as a photographer and graphic designer.